CurvSurf/FindSurface-Samples/BasicSample/Readme.md

 Overview
 --------

-This sample shows the simplest usage of FindSurface SDK.
+This sample presents the simplest usage of FindSurface SDK.

-**The sample will not work without SDK library files (FindSurface.dll, etc.).
+**The sample only runs with our FindSurface SDK library files (FindSurface.dll, etc.).**

-You must [purchase a license](https://developers.curvsurf.com/licenses.jsp) (or [request a free trial](http://developers.curvsurf.com/licenses.jsp)) to download and activate the library file.**
+**You must either [request a free trial](http://developers.curvsurf.com/licenses.jsp) or [purchase a license](https://developers.curvsurf.com/licenses.jsp) to activate the library files.**

 Quick Start